 You can join us in this fight to defend our ally Israel by signing on to our new petition to the ICC.

 We're again defending Israel against terrorist legal attacks at the ICC.
 Have your tax-deductible gift doubled today in support of Israel.
+Have your gift doubled through our Matching Challenge.

 The U.N.
 Human Rights Council (UNHRC) has long been a body that seems not nearly as interested in defending human rights as defiantly bullying Israel, and the United States has taken a stand to say, “no more.”
 Joined by U.S. Secretary of State Mike Pompeo, the U.S. Ambassador to the United Nations,